SAIL FINANCIAL AND TRAFALGAR MULTI ASSET FUND: What is the connection?

 However, Joseph Oliver’s Marcus Groombridge has stated:

-If there hadn’t already been enough misery for the hundreds of victims of the Capita Oak and Henley Retirement Benefit schemes run back in 2012/13 – Hadley had also been operating pension liberation in the form of “loans” from his company Thurlstone, based in the Seychelles.
+If there hadn’t already been enough misery for the hundreds of victims of the Capita Oak and Henley Retirement Benefit schemes run back in 2012/13 – XXXX had also been operating pension liberation in the form of “loans” from his company Thurlstone, based in the Seychelles.
 The victims have now been sent tax demands.
-But Hadley and his solicitor, Mark Manley of Manleys Law, have ignored pleas to indemnify the victims from these crippling tax liabilities.
+But XXXX and his solicitor, Mark Manley of Manleys Law, have ignored pleas to indemnify the victims from these crippling tax liabilities.

 Nationwide Benefit Consultants (active)